benjamn/garden/_notes/2oPBdmqvIW0i7ToRJ15L9A.md

 Since the file name of this note is not a hash of its contents, the contents can change freely over time, and all links to this note will remain intact.

+This note is linked to from the [[Markdown menagerie]] note, as an example of a "secret" note, but should not otherwise be discoverable.